DPDPA Logo image

 Case 2: B1 sends a request on P to X for consent to process personal data contained in her bank account statement.
 X maintains her bank account with B2.
 X uses P to route her consent through B2 to B1, while also digitally instructing B2 to send her bank account statement to B1.
 B2 proceeds to send the bank account statement to B1.

 2. The Consent Manager shall ensure that the manner of making available the personal data or its sharing is such that the contents thereof are not readable by it.
+3. The Consent Manager shall maintain on its platform a record of the following, namely:—

 (a) Consents given, denied or withdrawn by her;